Energinet-DataHub/ARCHIVED-geh-post-office/README.md

 ### GET:/Peek

-It is possible in the Post Office to a given number of documents.
+It is possible in the Post Office to peek a given number of documents.

 Once a peek has been made, the system will check if a bundle of documents already exists, if that is the case then those will be returned.

 If no bundle exists, the system will select the number of documents requested, generate a new bundle id and return the documents.

-This means if a repetetive number peek's is made, the same bundle of documents will always be returned.
+This means if a repetetive number of peek's is made, the same bundle of documents will always be returned.
 It is necessary to dequeue a bundle, before being able to get a new bundle of messages.

 ```https